Biswajit-Banerjee/Open-chat/README.md

 <br>

 <b>Socket</b>: *A socket is one endpoint of a two-way communication link between two programs running on the network*.
-> In simpler terms, a socket is a network object the helps sending and reciving message over the internet
+> In simpler terms, a socket is a network object that helps in sending and reciving message over the internet

 ## Requirements